Provable Boolean Interaction Recovery from Tree Ensemble obtained via Random Forests: Depth-Weighted Prevalence (DWP) for an RF Tree Ensemble

 \subsection{Depth weighted prevalence (DWP)}

-In the following we formally introduce DWP for a given set of signed features which can be computed from any given RF tree ensemble.
-Given a tree $T$ in RF, we can randomly select a path $\cP$ of $T$ as follows: we start at the root node of $T$ and then, at every node, randomly go left or right until we reach a leaf node.
-This is equivalent to selecting a path in $T$ of depth $D$ with probability $2^{-D}$.
+In this section, for a tree ensemble from RF, we formally introduce Depth Weighted Prevalence (DWP).
+Given a decision tree $T$ in an RF tree ensemble, we can randomly select a path $\cP$ of $T$ as follows: we start at the root node of $T$ and then, at every node, randomly go left or right until we reach a leaf node.
+This is equivalent to selecting a path in $T$ of depth $D$ with probability $2^{-D}$ from all the paths in a decision tree.
 Denote the nodes in $\cP$ to be $t_1,\ldots, t_D, t_\leaf$.
-As such, any path $\cP$ in a decision tree can be associated with a sequence of signed features $(k_{t_1}, b_{t_1}), \ldots, (k_{t_D}, b_{t_D}) \in [p] \times \{-1,+1\}$, where $D$ is the depth of the path and for any inner node $t \in [D]$ on the path the sign $b_{t}$ indicates whether the path at node $t$ followed the $\leq$ direction ($b_{t} = -1$) or the $>$ direction ($b_{t} = +1$) for the split on feature $k_t \in [p]$.
-For the randomly selected path $\cP$ of tree $T$ and any fixed constant $\epsilon > 0$, we now define $\hat{\cF}_{\epsilon}(\cP, T,\cD)$ to be the set of signed features on $\cP$ where the corresponding node in the RF had an impurity decrease of at least $\epsilon$, that is,
+As such, any path $\cP$ in a decision tree $T$ can be associated with a sequence of signed features $(k_{t_1}, b_{t_1}), \ldots, (k_{t_D}, b_{t_D}) \in [p] \times \{-1,+1\}$, where $D$ is the depth of the path and for any inner node $t \in [D]$ on the path the sign $b_{t}$ indicates whether the path at node $t$ followed the $\leq$ direction ($b_{t} = -1$) or the $>$ direction ($b_{t} = +1$) for the split on feature $k_t \in [p]$.
+For a given RF tree ensemble depending on data $\cD$, the randomly selected path $\cP$ of tree $T$ and any fixed constant $\epsilon > 0$, we now define $\hat{\cF}_{\epsilon}(\cP, T,\cD)$ to be the set of signed features on $\cP$ where the corresponding node in the RF had an impurity decrease of at least $\epsilon$, that is,